 - 4 green scallions, sliced diagonally in 1/2-inch pieces

 - 2 garlic cloves, finely chopped

 - 1 fresh red chili, finely minced

 - 4 tablespoons spicy peanut sauce, store-bought or homemade

 - Cilantro sprigs for garnishment

 - Fresh lime wedges

-In a large skillet set over medium heat, add the olive oil and when it has heated but not smoking hot add the shrimp and cook, stirring until they have turned pink and curled into a ‘C’ shape.
-Transfer the shrimp to a paper-towel lined plate and reserve.
-Some of the shrimp will cook faster than others so remove them as they cook.
+- In a large skillet set over medium heat, add the olive oil and when it has heated but not smoking hot add the shrimp and cook, stirring until they have turned pink and curled into a ‘C’ shape.
+Transfer the shrimp to a paper-towel-lined plate and reserve.
+Some of the shrimp will cook faster than others so remove them as they are done.